KaustubhCode/image-proc/README.md

 - `matgen.cpp` - Creates 10 matrices of sizes from range 10 to `mat_size` with random integer elements from range `-range` to `+range` with `step`.
 All these matrices are stored in the `./data/matrix` folder.
 - `evaluator.cpp` - Evaluated all the matrices in the `./data/matrix` for convolution using matrix multiplication using kernels from `./data/ker`.
 It stores the time in the evaluation inside `./data/mean`.
 First column is time and second column is matrix size n.
 - `mean.cpp` -  Calculates mean and standard deviations of times (for each size) and stores them in `./data/mean_sd` respectively.
 First column has matrix size n, second is mean & third is standard deviation.
+- `preprocess.py` - Processes an image to required format so that it can be taken as input from lenet.cpp.
+(Change the argument of input from within this file)
+- `lenet.cpp` -  Takes preprocessed image from `./data/lenet_data` and applies the convolutional neural netowrk as in this paper [1] to find out top 5 softmax predictions and to predict the digit on the image.

 ## Getting Started